 When you ask him about traditional Belgian foods, the list seems never-ending.

 Bread is often had with cheese and charcuterie, jams or chocolate spreads.

 “Special traditional foods include ham and pâté made in autumn of game meat, such as deer or wild boar.
-Tomatoes filled with North Sea shrimps in a cocktail sauce is also a typical and specific Belgian delicacy,” says Matthijs.
+Tomatoes filled with North Sea shrimps in a cocktail sauce is also a typical and specific Belgian delicacy,” says Joris.